 Growing up (working-class) in semi-rural south Birmingham, bordering north Worcestershire and east Dudley, with a deep affinity for nature from a very early age, I like to promote the wildlife in and around the West Midlands – thus achieving a feature on BBC Midlands Today twice!
 Plus I have made packages for a local station, now called Birmingham TV.

 Over the years I have volunteered for different projects with the Bat Conservation Trust, the Wildfowl and Wetlands Trust, the RSPB, Birmingham Wildlife Conservation Park, The Wildlife Trust and the National Trust, engaging visitors, other volunteers and staff, about the wildlife seen on site.

 During the COVID-19 Lockdown (2020) I became an ambassador for The Rivers Trust.

 From May to July (2019) I was the Digital Marketing Apprentice at The Wildlife Trust for Birmingham and the Black Country.
 Sharing my passion for the natural world, I co-presented and co-produced The Wild Side on Cambridge TV, showcasing conservation and encouraging people to get out and see wildlife.

-For approximately 12 years I have been documenting nature; with a series of videos on my YouTube channel.
-Some of them, for over a year were featured by Reader’s Digest Magazine (2011-2012).
 My videos often feature a conservation message and always encourages people to get out and see wildlife for themselves!